Islander (band)

 Islander is an American rock band from Greenville, South Carolina, founded in 2011.
-The group is currently signed with Better Noise Music.
 Their releases include numerous singles as well as two EPs, Side Effects of Youth (2012) and Pains.
-(2013), and three studio albums, Violence & Destruction (2014), Power Under Control (2016), and It's Not Easy Being Human (2022).
+(2013), and four studio albums, Violence & Destruction (2014), Power Under Control (2016), It's Not Easy Being Human (2022), and Grammy Nominated (2024).
 The band is known for its uniquely dynamic and interactive live performances, as noted in various concert review publications.